gvwilson/thirdbit/fiction/santas/index.md

-"Which brings us to you," she continued, bright eyes fixed on Finner, who at that moment desperately regretted having come to see her and wished they could be almost anywhere else in the world.<sup>"Almost", because they had taken geography in school and knew about volcanoes.</sup>
+"Which brings us to you," she continued, bright eyes fixed on Finner, who at that moment desperately regretted having come to see her and wished they could be almost anywhere else in the world.<span class="sidenote">"Almost", because they had taken geography in school and knew about volcanoes.</span>

 "M-me?"
 Finner stammered.